Starbucks sees 6 months of pain, based on its China experience

 As the pandemic limits restaurant operations, the biggest companies with the most cash, as well as delivery and carryout operations, may be the best positioned to weather the storm.

-Starbucks said it has $2.5 billion in cash and $3.5 billion in short-term borrowings, giving it enough liquidity to get through the tough times.
+Starbucks said it has $2.5 billion in cash and $3.5 billion in short-term borrowing, giving it enough liquidity to get through the tough times.
 The company temporarily suspended its share repurchase program and will defer capital expenditures and reduce discretionary spending to give it more flexibility.

 The coffee chain, which will give a full earnings report on April 28, does not expect to reduce its quarterly dividend.